The OpenHands Software Agent SDK: A Composable and Extensible Foundation for Production Agents: Related Work

 \section{Related Work}

 Recent agent SDKs share common goals of tool orchestration, state management, and production deployment.
 General-purpose frameworks such as LangChain and LangGraph focus on compositional pipelines and stateful graph execution with durable checkpoints for long-running reasoning workflows \citep{langchain,langgraph}.
-Provider SDKs from OpenAI and Anthropic emphasize production orchestration, guardrails, and handoffs within their own model ecosystems \citep{openai-agents,anthropic-agents}, while Google’s Agent Development Kit (ADK) targets model-agnostic agents integrated with Vertex AI for managed deployment \citep{google-adk}.
+LangGraph Platform further offers deployment and server capabilities, making it one of the most feature-complete open-source alternatives.
+Provider SDKs from OpenAI and Anthropic emphasize production orchestration, guardrails, and handoffs within their own model ecosystems \citep{openai-agents,anthropic-agents}, while Google's Agent Development Kit (ADK) targets model-agnostic agents integrated with Vertex AI for managed deployment \citep{google-adk}.

 In contrast, the \emph{OpenHands Software Agent SDK} is a fully open-source, vendor-agnostic platform purpose-built for \emph{software engineering agents}.
-It couples an event-sourced state model and immutable configuration with sandboxed execution, a built-in REST/WebSocket server, and workspace-level remote interfaces (VS Code, VNC, browser).
-These design choices enable reproducible, deterministic execution and seamless transition from local prototyping to production-scale deployments—capabilities not addressed by existing general-purpose SDKs.
-A feature-level comparison with major agent SDKs is provided in \tref{tab:sdk-comparison}.
+It couples an event-sourced state model and immutable configuration with sandboxed execution, a built-in REST/WebSocket server, and workspace-level remote interfaces for human-agent collaboration.
+These design choices enable reproducible, deterministic execution and seamless transition from local prototyping to production-scale deployments.
+A feature-level comparison with major agent SDKs---including LangChain/LangGraph---is provided in \tref{tab:sdk-comparison}, with comparison methodology detailed in the caption.